ModelOriented/kernelshap/README.md

 ### Kernel SHAP or permutation SHAP?

-Kernel SHAP was introduced as an approximation of permutation SHAP.
-For up to $8-10$ features, exact calculations are feasible for both algorithms and take the same amount of time.
-Since exact Kernel SHAP is still only an approximation of exact permutation SHAP, permutation SHAP should be preferred in this case.
+Kernel SHAP has been introduced in [1] as an approximation of permutation SHAP.
+For up to $8-10$ features, exact calculations are feasible for both algorithms (and take similarly long to compute).
+Since exact Kernel SHAP is still only an approximation of exact permutation SHAP, the latter should be preferred in this case, even if the results are often very similar.
 A situation where the two approaches give different results: The model has interactions of order three or higher *and* correlated features.

 ### Typical workflow to explain any model